Skip to content

 Getting Started

-When routing information is incomplete or missing, the system uploads data to default locations (Unknown Group or Unsorted Project) where administrators can manually organize it later.
+The Connector organizes data within the Flywheel hierarchy (Group → Project → Subject → Session → Acquisition).
+When routing information is incomplete or missing, data uploads to default locations (Unknown Group or Unsorted Project) where administrators can manually organize it later.

 Support Resources